Scout

 Thesis

-Relay should keep its current broker semantics as the canonical model.
+Scout should keep its current broker semantics as the canonical model.

 The improvement is lower in the stack: add a harness-session plane for long-running agent runtimes, then map those sessions back into the existing message, invocation, and flight model.